-The types of businesses that will use a custom FCP include manufacturers of:
+The types of businesses that will use a custom FCP include those that:

 In February 2017, MPI redesigned the template food control plan in consultation with businesses.
-The updated plan is called Simply safe and suitable – food control plan.
+The updated plan is called Simply Safe & Suitable – Food Control Plan.
 It's designed to be easier to use.
 There is also an online tool to help you select the parts you need.

 Get your plans ready in time